 Ref# Management and Mitigation Measures Timing 14.
 The facility will include an emergency bypass stack in which hot combustion gases may be vented directly to the atmosphere during emergency situations or power failure.
 The proposed bypass stack will be equipped with a fail-safe pneumatically assisted and counterweighted insulated stack cap.
 Operation 15.
 All air quality monitoring, management and pollution control systems will be operated to maintain emissions below proposed emissions limit for Stack 5 and existing emissions limits for all other stacks.
-Operation Traffic a nd Transport 16.
+Operation Traffic an d Transport 16.
 A Construction Traffic Management Plan will be prepared and implemented prior to the construction phase of the Project as part of the CEMP.
 This will include the guidelines, general requirements and principles of traffic management to be implemented during the construction phase to minimise the potential for traffic impacts on Mitchell Avenue.
 Specifically, no construction traffic will be allowed to park or idle on the surrounding road network.
 Construction 17.
 The WA Site's existing Operational Environmental Management Plan will be updated to incorporate consideration of the Project's operational traffic requirements.
 Measures that will be implemented to manage operational traffic include: An induction process for drivers; Time of day travel restrictions in accordance with the Development Consent and EPL; The requirement to follow approved operational access and egress routes from the Hunter Expressway; and The identification of area for light vehicle overflow parking within the boundaries of the WA site.
-Operation Noise an d Vibration 18.
+Operation Noise and I Vibration 18.
 Construction Hours - Works will be limited to standard construction hours where possible.
 Construction 19.
-Standard Mitigation Measures: All construction activities associated with the development of the Project will be subject to the standard noise and vibration mitigation measures described below: The contractor will, where reasonable and feasible, apply best practice noise mitigation measures including: Maximising the offset distance between noisy plant items and nearby noise sensitive receivers; Avoiding incidents of noisy plants working simultaneously close together and adjacent to sensitive receivers, where practicable; Orientating where possible, equipment with directional noise emissions away from sensitive receivers; Locating noisy plant away from potentially noise affected neighbours or behind barriers, such as sheds or walls; Loading and unloading out away from sensitive receivers, where practicable; Carrying out maintenance work on construction plants with the potential to generate noise impacts away from noise sensitive receivers and confined to standard daytime construction hours, where possible; Relocating any vibration generating plant and equipment away from noise and vibration sensitive receivers in order to minimise any potential vibration impacts; Turning off plant that is not being used; Ensuring plant is regularly maintained, and repairing or replacing equipment that becomes noisy; and Arranging the construction work site to minimise the use of movement alarms on vehicles and mobile plant.
-Construction
+Standard Mitigation Measures: All construction activities associated with the development of the Project will be subject to the standard noise and vibration mitigation measures described below: The contractor will, where reasonable and feasible, apply best practice noise mitigation measures including: Maximising the offset distance between noisy plant items and nearby noise sensitive receivers; Avoiding incidents of noisy plants working simultaneously close together and adjacent to sensitive receivers, where practicable; Orientating where possible, equipment with directional noise emissions away from sensitive receivers; Locating noisy plant away from potentially noise affected neighbours or behind barriers, such as sheds or walls; Loading and unloading out away from sensitive receivers, where practicable; Carrying out maintenance work on construction plants with the potential to generate noise impacts away from noise sensitive receivers and confined to standard daytime construction hours, where possible; Relocating any vibration generating plant and equipment away from noise and vibration sensitive receivers in order to minimise any potential vibration impacts; Turning off plant that is not being used; Construction